flatironinstitute/mcmc-monitor/README.md

 # MCMC Monitor

-MCMC Monitor enables tracking and visualization of MCMC processes executed with [Stan](https://mc-stan.org/) in a local or remote web browser.
+MCMC Monitor enables tracking and visualization of MCMC processes executed with [Stan](https://mc-stan.org/) in local or remote web browsers.
 When you run a sampler, you can configure Stan to generate output to a directory on your computer.
 MCMC Monitor reads this output and displays it in the web app, with real-time updates.
-You can visualize the variables in the model, track the progress of the run, and examine the results.
+As you track the progress of the run, MCMC provides diagnostic plots and statistics.

 How it works: